Are you looking for a heater to heat your home during winter?

-- Liquid-element technology – The heater can produce enough heat waves to saturate the room using liquid-element technology.
+- Liquid-element technology – This oil-filled portable baseboard heater can produce enough heat waves to saturate the room using liquid-element technology.

 - Hydronic design – The heater’s hydronic design makes it suitable for children and pets making it a safe and worry-free environment.

 - No exhaust fan – The heater has a fanless operation.
 This makes the heater run quietly without blowing around particles such as dust and debris.